Activities

 • Follow the postcode PE31 8DD, turning in where the large green sign says Deepdale Camping & Rooms

-• Drive up the drive, and follow the Car Park signs for Open Farm Sunday, into the farm yard on your left
+• Drive up the drive a short way and follow the Car Park signs for Open Farm Sunday, into the farm yard on your left

 • Once you’ve parked, please follow the signs and team directing you